donghai163/goson/README.md

 ### Create from bytes

 Create goson object from data.
 Returns an error if the data is not valid JSON.
 ```go
 g, err := goson.Parse(data)
 ```

-### Read values
+### Get

-Reading values is easy.
-If the key path is invalid or type doesn't match, it will return an error and the default value.
+Default value types are string, bool, float64 and int.
+Calling there corrosponding functions on a goson object will return the value if it exists or the default value.

 ```go
 name := g.Get("name").String()